Fast, free, expert help 24×7×365 1-800-222-1222

 - Teach children to respect snakes and to leave them alone.

-Dr. Rangan says the symptoms of a rattlesnake bite may include extreme pain and swelling at the location of the bite; excessive bleeding; nausea; swelling in the mouth and throat making it difficult to breathe; lightheadedness; drooling; and even collapse and shock in rare cases.
+Dr. Vohra says the symptoms of a rattlesnake bite may include extreme pain and swelling at the location of the bite; excessive bleeding; nausea; swelling in the mouth and throat making it difficult to breathe; lightheadedness; drooling; and even collapse and shock in rare cases.

-“If you are bitten by a rattlesnake, immediate medical attention is critical,” Dr. Rangan said.
+“If you are bitten by a rattlesnake, immediate medical attention is critical,” Dr. Vohra said.
 “Severe or even life-threatening symptoms may occur within minutes after the bite, or in other cases may begin after couple of hours.
 In either event, your best bet is to get to a hospital as soon as you can.”
 He added that the following steps are important for any rattlesnake bite:

 - Get immediate medical attention.